zapier/visual-builder/docs/_partners/feature-requests-bugs.md

 At this time, the users and Zaps on the old integration should be migrated over to the new version.
 This is **not** done automatically during the "Hide and Replace" step of the replacement.

-If the existing API endpoints in the old integration are **still working and available**, the Zapier team will **not** assist you with migrating users and Zaps to the new version.
+The Zapier team will not* assist you with migrating users and Zaps to the new version.
 You will need to send out communication to notify your users to update their Zaps on your own.

-If the existing API endpoints will be **deprecated/terminated**, or an **older authentication type is no longer usable**, we can assist with migrating over Zaps and users if discussed in advance, so please reach out to [partners@zapier.com](mailto:partners@zapier.com) as early as possible to discuss migration plans and tips on preserving compatibility with the existing integration.
-Once we've ascertained the new integration is working well, we'll start converting/migrating users and their Zaps from the older integration, and switch them to the newer integration.

-This migration process occurs gradually and may take a few weeks or months to complete depending on the quantity of Zaps that are present, and the number of issues that are encountered during the Zap migration.
-This is to help ensure any edge-cases won't result in a large eruption of data errors if/when a large quantity of Zaps are converted.
-Our shared goal is to move our mutual users to the new integration as seamlessly as possible.

-#### Common Reasons Why Migrations Can't Occur

-* The new integration doesn’t have a Trigger, Action, or Search for every respective step being used in a Zap on the old version.
-* The new integration requires inputs (trigger or action fields) the old version did not.
-* Authentication has changed, and there is no way to programmatically swap in the new authentication for the old authentication.
-* The data from the new integration has changed in a way that does not maintain 1:1 parity with the data returned from the old integration, or the format of data returned has changed.

 ### 4. Migrate existing Zap Templates